zwintersS/zwintersS/README.md

 I'm studying software development at IvyTech.
 If everything goes according to plan, I'll get my software development certificate in May 2025.
 From there, I plan on getting a job in the field and working towards an associate's degree in software development.

 # INTERESTS
  I'm learning C++ and developing a game in my spare time.
+I'm interested in learning how to combine Generative AI with code for new and exciting applications.
+I'm also an aspiring game dev.

 # TECHNOLOGIES
-Unreal Engine 5.4 Visual Blueprints
+1) Unreal Engine 5.4 Visual Blueprints
-C++
+2) C++
-Python
+3) Python

 # LINKS
 [LinkedIN](https://www.linkedin.com/in/zechariah-winters-598094265/)